-This activity was developed in alignment with HUD's encouragement of housing agencies and communities to explore strategies to promote the transition of families in permanent supportive housing (PSH) programs who no longer need or want the intensive services of those programs into housing assistance programs that do not include those services, such as the Housing Choice Voucher and Public Housing programs.
-Through this activity, HACSB will allow families participating in the Continuum of Care (CoC) programs administered by HACSB to voluntarily transfer into HACSB's tenant-based MTW voucher program.
-Families will be evaluated for readiness to transition from the COC program, which includes supportive services such as case management, employment assistance and job training, housing search and counseling services, life skills training, mental health services, outpatient health services, and other services provided by the San Bernardino County Department of Behavioral Health (DBH), into tenant-based MTW housing assistance without those services.
-This activity will allow HACSB to ensure housing stability while also providing families the opportunity to take their next step toward housing independence.
-Additionally, HACSB will be able to serve new chronically homeless families in need of the supportive services and housing assistance offered through the CoC program as families voluntarily transition into the tenant-based MTW voucher program.
+This activity was developed in alignment with HUD's encouragement of housing agencies and communities to explore strategies to promote the transition of households in permanent supportive housing (PSH) programs who no longer need or want the intensive services of those programs into housing assistance programs that do not include those services, such as the Housing Choice Voucher and Public Housing programs.
+Through this activity, HACSB allows households participating in the Continuum of Care (CoC) programs administered by HACSB to voluntarily transfer into HACSB's tenant-based MTW voucher program.
+Households are evaluated for readiness to transition from the CoC program, which includes supportive services such as case management, employment assistance and job training, housing search and counseling services, life skills training, mental health services, outpatient health services, and other services provided by the San Bernardino County Department of Behavioral Health (DBH), into tenant-based MTW housing assistance without those services.
+This activity allows HACSB to ensure housing stability while also providing households the opportunity to take their next step toward housing independence.
+Additionally, HACSB will be able to serve new chronically homeless households in need of the supportive services and housing assistance offered through the CoC program as other households voluntarily transition into the tenant-based MTW voucher program.